 sends the { "command": args }

-to the JSON IPC.
+to send the command, and retrieve the JSON IPC response.
 Some usage examples to test are:

 mpvc cmd show-text "hello-world" 2000